JoshuaDelosSantos/my-clean-project/myclean/static/README.md

 The **Static** directory contains all the static files for the MyClean project.
 These files include CSS, JavaScript, images, and other assets that are used across the application.

 ## Structure
-The static directory is organized as follows:
+The static directory is organised as follows:

 ### css/
 This directory contains all the CSS files used for styling the application.
 The main stylesheet is `style.css`.